AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The joy of life comes from our encounters with new experiences. — Christopher McCandless
+> I like the dreams of the future better than the history of the past. — Thomas Jefferson
 <!--END_SECTION:quote-->